Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 ## Manually lightmapping using the command line

 The `faux_lightmap` and `faux_checkerboard` commands are meant to handle local single instance lightmaps but they are sadly currently broken.
 In principle you can invoke the same commands the launcher and the script invoke manually but this isn't recommended.
 In the interest of brevity it will not be discussed here - read the Python script if you are interested in how it works, it should be easy to understand as it's quite short.

+## Disk usage

+The multi-instance faux process dumps a fair bit of intermediate data to disk which might not be desirable on a slow medium (e.g. external HDD or network drive) or an SSD if you are running a lot of lightmaps and don't want to needlessly wear it out.
+This data will be saved to the `faux` folder in the toolkit root directory.
+You can create a link (junction point or symbolic) from this folder to somewhere that is more convenient for you.
+If you have enough free main memory a RAM Disk might be a good solution - 2 gigabytes of dynamically allocated space should be enough (empirical result for a 16 logical processor system - your mileage will vary).

 [wiki-tiff]: https://en.wikipedia.org/wiki/TIFF
 [wiki-color]: https://en.wikipedia.org/wiki/Color_depth